T30M47/ExperimentalWork/README.md

 ```
 ./manage.py setup_test_data
 ```
+If you want to test only the difference in response times based on the number of rows, I reccomend that You change the four neccessary constants and change others to a smaller number (not needed, but without it the generation of data will last for about 10 minutes)
 But this way, all the data in the database will change and You will have to change Your URLs, so You should go to:
 ```
 http://localhost:8000/admin
 ```
 and login with username: admin, password: admin data, and try to do a request for data You choose based on the given URLs before.

-*You should also look at which URL queries all columns from index or just a part of them from descriptions of URLs.*
+*You should also look at which URL queries all columns from index or just a part of them from the descriptions of URLs.*